The Vermont Statutes Online

-- Subchapter 008: Rubbish and Garbage
+- Subchapter 008: RUBBISH AND GARBAGE

 § 2201.
 Throwing, depositing, burning, and dumping refuse; penalty; summons and complaint

 (a)(1) Prohibition.
 Every person shall be responsible for proper disposal of his or her own solid waste.
-A person shall not throw, dump, deposit, cause, or permit to be thrown, dumped, or deposited any solid waste as defined in 10 V.S.A. § 6602, refuse of whatever nature, or any noxious thing in or on lands or waters of the State outside a solid waste management facility certified by the Agency of Natural Resources.
+A person shall not throw, dump, deposit, or cause or permit to be thrown, dumped, or deposited any solid waste as defined in 10 V.S.A. § 6602, refuse of whatever nature, or any noxious thing in or on lands or waters of the State outside a solid waste management facility certified by the Agency of Natural Resources.

 (2) There shall be a rebuttable presumption that a person who is identifiable from an examination of illegally disposed solid waste is the person who violated a provision of this section.